Azure/kubernetes-keyvault-flexvol/README.md

     Your application manifest needs a couple of changes.
 Refer to the [nginx-flex-kv-podid] deployment as an example.

     a.
-Include the `aadpodidbinding` label to match the `Selector` value from the previous step:
+Include the `aadpodidbinding` label to match the `selector` value from the previous step:

     ```yaml
     metadata: